marcosvilhena87/AoE_DE_Bot/README.md

 ## Calibration helper

-To recalculate the `areas.pop_box` offsets interactively, run:
+To calibrate the `areas.pop_box` fractions interactively, run:

 ```
 python tools/calibrate_pop_box.py
 ```

 The script waits for the HUD to be detected, shows a screenshot, and lets you draw the population box.
-The normalized `[dx, dy, width, height]` values are printed and you can choose to write them back to `config.json` automatically.
+The normalized `[x, y, width, height]` values are printed and you can choose to write them back to `config.json` automatically.